vuejs/vuepress/docs/guide/advanced/architecture.md

 - In the **init** stage:
   - Theme and plugins will be loaded.
 That means all the plugins should be used before initialization.
-  - Page files will be loaded.
-As we are using markdown-it to parse the markdown file, the [extendsMarkdown](../../reference/plugin-api.md#extendsmarkdown) hook will be processed before that.
+  - As we are using markdown-it to parse the markdown file, the [extendsMarkdown](../../reference/plugin-api.md#extendsmarkdown) hook will be processed before loading page files.
+  - Page files will be loaded, and [extendsPageOptions](../../reference/plugin-api.md#extendspageoptions) hook will be processed to create pages.
 - In the **prepare** stage:
   - Temp files will be generated, so all hooks related to client files will be processed here.
 - In the **dev / build** stage: